 Foreign currency transactions are translated into Saudi Riyals at the rates of exchange prevailing at the time of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated into Saudi Riyals at the exchange rate prevailing at that date.
-Gains and losses from settlement and translation of foreign currency transactions are included in the statement of comprehensive income, if material.
+Gains and losses from settlement and translation of foreign currency transactions are included in the statement of profit and loss and other comprehensive income if material.